Akram Mahinan

-Muhammad Akram bin Mahinan (born 19 January 1993) is a Malaysian professional footballer who plays for Kuala Lumpur City as a defensive midfielder.
-Also known as the passer in the national squad as he is always seeking for passes.
+Muhammad Akram bin Mahinan (born 19 January 1993) is a Malaysian professional footballer who plays for Malaysia Super League club Terengganu as a midfielder.
+He is known for his passing range.

 Club career

 Johor Darul Ta'zim

 In 2013, Akram left Harimau Muda B and signed with Johor Darul Ta'zim.
 At Johor Akram were given jersey number 31 and he managed to make 18 appearances in his season debut.
 Akram has been demoted to Johor Darul Ta'zim II for 2014 and 2015 season.
 He has been promoted to Johor Darul Ta'zim in 2016 but has not made any league appearances, Akram somehow made 2 appearances in 2016 AFC Cup.

 Kedah

 On 1 December 2016, Akram signed a one-year contract with Malaysia Super League side Kedah.
 Akram made his league debut for Kedah in 1–1 draw away match on 20 January 2017.
 His debut goal for Kedah came in from 2–4 win over Melaka United on 11 July 2017, he scored 1 goal in that match that was held in Hang Jebat Stadium, Melaka.